Govindaraju777/ApplicationSecurity/README.md

 	on a server without giving the third-party application access to the user's login credentials.
 	OAuth is commonly used in social media applications like Facebook, Twitter, and Google, where users can authorize third-party applications to access their account information without sharing their username and password.

+###  OIDC
 	On the other hand, OIDC is a protocol built on top of OAuth 2.0 and is designed for authentication.
 OIDC provides an ID token, which is a JSON web token containing information about the user that can be used to authenticate the user to a service.
 	OIDC also provides additional security features such as session management, token revocation, and user consent.

 	In summary, OAuth is a protocol for authorization, while OIDC is a protocol for authentication.
 They both work together, and OIDC relies on OAuth for authorization to gain access to resources.